Skip to main content

 Passe-partout tickets for various locations.

 You’re organizing a two-day theatre festival on a weekend at several locations.
 The locations vary in size.
-With a ticket you can go to all locations; meaning you can buy a passe-partout and day ticket.
+With a ticket you can go to all locations; meaning you can buy a passe-partout and day ticket and in both cases have access to all locations.

 You are selling: